Haiito92/LittleInspector/README.md

-## Little Favorites
+## Little Property Drawers

-Little Favorites is a package that lets you have a window in which you can keep your favorite assets.
+Little Property Drawers is a package that gives native Unity types a better property drawer.

-### Where to find it ?

-This tool is under <b>Tools/HaiitoCorp/LittleFavorites</b> in the editor.